eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~
-There are several different installation types when you install Eclipse Cyclone DDS on Windows.
+When installing Eclipse Cyclone DDS on Windows, there are several different types.
-This topic describes how to install React Native and the product installer for Windows.
+This topic describes installation methods with React Native and product installer for Windows.

 How to Install React Native on Windows
 '''''''''''''''''''''''''''''''''''''''